Qiskit/documentation/docs/api/qiskit/qpy.md

 }
 ```

 The calibration definition header is then followed by `name_size` utf8 bytes of the gate name, `num_qubits` length of integers representing a sequence of qubits, and `num_params` length of INSTRUCTION\_PARAM payload for parameters associated to the custom instruction.
-The `type` indicates the class of pulse program which is either, in pricinple, [`ScheduleBlock`](qiskit.pulse.ScheduleBlock "qiskit.pulse.ScheduleBlock") or [`Schedule`](qiskit.pulse.Schedule "qiskit.pulse.Schedule").
+The `type` indicates the class of pulse program which is either, in principle, [`ScheduleBlock`](qiskit.pulse.ScheduleBlock "qiskit.pulse.ScheduleBlock") or [`Schedule`](qiskit.pulse.Schedule "qiskit.pulse.Schedule").
 As of QPY Version 5, only [`ScheduleBlock`](qiskit.pulse.ScheduleBlock "qiskit.pulse.ScheduleBlock") payload is supported.
 Finally, [SCHEDULE\_BLOCK](#qpy-schedule-block) payload is packed for each CALIBRATION\_DEF entry.

 <span id="qpy-instruction-v5" />